 An educational exhibition created by the Tennessee Civil War National Heritage Area is available to communities in Tennessee free of charge.
-Entitled “Free at Last!” the 4-panel exhibition emphasizes the significance of emancipation as a result of the Civil War.
+Entitled “Free at Last!” the 8-panel exhibition emphasizes the significance of emancipation as a result of the Civil Warm, and has panels focused on each of Tennessee's three grand divisions.

 The first two panels give an overview of emancipation and Reconstruction in the state.
 “Free at Last!
 Emancipation and Reconstruction in Tennessee” provides an introduction to the joys and challenges shared by African Americans in Tennessee during the aftermath of slavery.
 The Reconstruction years were crucial to the development of African American communities throughout Tennessee.
 Former slaves founded scores of schools and churches.
 These two panels highlight some of the emancipation communities that are wonderfully preserved in our state.